Freesia leichtlinii subsp. alba

 - Goldblatt, P. 1982.
 Systematics of Freesia Klatt (Iridaceae).
 Journal of South African Botany 48:39-91.

 - Jackson, W.P.U.
 1990.
 Origins and meanings of names of South African plant genera.
-University of Cape Town Printing Department.
+University of Cape Town Printing Department, Cape Town.

 - Jeppe, B. & Duncan, G.D.
 1989.
 Spring and winter flowering bulbs of the Cape.
 Oxford University Press, Cape Town.